vinsinga/WritingPortfolio/_posts/2016-10-04-telling-secondhand-stories.md

 I have never watched my black, adopted father be arrested in southern California by an officer who thought that my sister and I had been abducted.
 I have never waited in the police station for my mother to bring my birth certificate and free my dad.
 I am not my acquaintance.

-If I was the boy whose car caught fire outside the home of a girl from my Mormon church, who I intended to ask to prom, who exactly would I be?
+If I was the boy whose car caught fire outside the home of a girl from my church, who I intended to ask to prom, who exactly would I be?
+I would have had the distinct pleasure of meeting myself.
+I never would have had the chance to live my life and I never would have gotten to hear that story.
+My friend never did make it to prom that year, not for his fuel injector exploding.
+I have also never walked off a fast food job because management had told me that my training day was during my prom and then told me that I missed the actual date a week after it passed like him.